Gut Checking: How to re-wire the unconscious mind

 I serve as the program director at the National Conference for Community and Justice (NCCJ) of the Piedmont Triad, where we strive to provide people in our community with opportunities to come together across lines of difference and learn, discuss, and grow with one another.
 It is our belief that to build communities free of bias, bigotry, and racism, we must be intentional about reflecting on our personal stories and the narratives we use to navigate the world, while simultaneously working to accept others as they are, not how we wish they are.

 We all have the power to transform our world for the better.
 I challenge you: how will you use that power to own and examine your own implicit biases and take steps toward a more positive and inclusive future?

 Michael Robinson is program director at the National Conference for Community and Justice of the Piedmont Triad.
-He will present with Ivan Canada, executive director of NCCJ and board member of the Center, during the upcoming webinar, Impact > Intention: Understanding Implicit Bias, on February 14 as part of the Center’s Walking the Talk initiative.
+He presented the webinar, Impact > Intention: Understanding Implicit Bias, with Ivan Canada, executive director of NCCJ and board member of the Center, as part of the Center’s Walking the Talk initiative.